kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

   * iii) Anomalous items

 5) **Violence:**
-* a) TS may not physically harm fellow TS, company employees, nor assets.
+* a) TS may not physically harm fellow TS, Company employees, nor assets.
-* b) TS may not kill nor attempt to kill the aforementioned
+* b) TS may not kill nor attempt to kill the aforementioned parties.
 * c) `S3; 5a-b` may temporarily be voided, and TS authorised to harm or even kill certain assets for testing purposes by R&I Junior Researcher+ with Senior Researcher+ permission and supervision.

 6) **Asset Interaction:**
 * a) TS may speak to passive/neutral assets that visit/are brought to TSC.
-  * i) TS are not permitted to insult nor antagonise these assets.
+* b) TS are not permitted to insult nor antagonise assets that understand human speech, unless following instructions while participating in a test.